ember-learn/ember-blog/content/inside-fastboot-the-road-to-server-side-rendering.md

 Being able to boot JavaScript apps on the server and "rehydrate" in the browser has been considered a Holy Grail for some time.
 However, most  attempts have focused solely on rendering the view layer on the server into HTML.
 This is an important step, but this alone does not sufficiently solve the problem.

-Solving the whole problem involves not just the view layer, but the entire lifecycle of booting an application: routing, fetching models, and rendering.
+Solving the whole problem involves not only the view layer, but also the entire lifecycle of booting an application: routing, fetching models, and rendering.
 By leaning heavily on Ember's conventional application structure, we can move this complexity out of each application and into the framework.

 We are building this feature into Ember.js, **and we're calling it FastBoot**.